 Tupelo, MS 38804

-When I was exploring around Tupelo during my Natchez Trace Parkway tour, after visiting Elvis’ birthplace and museum, I wanted to check out the nearby campground I’d heard about.
+November 15, 2014: I took my tour of this campground when I was exploring around Tupelo during my Natchez Trace Parkway tour.
+After visiting Elvis’ birthplace and museum, I wanted to check out the nearby campground I’d heard about.
 Until then, I didn’t know it had been closed since April 28, 2014 when an EF-3 tornado roared through and severely damaged the lake grounds and buildings.

 When I arrived on November 14, I saw this typical scene showing how the old white oak forest was destroyed.
 Some trees were over 100 years old but didn’t stand a chance on this day.
 Replanting is planned, but it’s still so sad that we’ll never see the kind of shade those old guys provided again in our lifetime.